logeshk30/original-case/readme.md

 [http://localhost:9000/index.html](http://localhost:9000/index.html)

+To build the jar artifact

+`mvn package`

+To run the test cases

+`mvn test`

 Fork or otherwise clone this repo into your own personal **private** GitHub repository, and please make sure to add read access for the following GitHub users:
 - Pim-Huisman